 People Before Profit support the return of waste management services to the control of local authorities.
 Here is why.

 Cost: The waste management companies provide little clear information on their pricing and profits, sheltering behind a regime of commercial secrecy.
-However, the Competition and Consumer Protection Commission estimated that the annual average charge in 2016 was €228.
-The Journal.ie estimates that the annual average price now ranges between €230-€280.
+However, the Competition and Consumer Protection Commission estimated that the annual average charge in 2018 was €280.

 Uncollected waste: As predicted by anti-bin charges campaigners, privatisation and the high costs of waste collection has led to a surge in illegal waste disposal and fly tipping.
 In the first quarter of 2019, for example, Dublin City Council received 2,849 reports of illegal dumping.
 The cost of removing this waste falls on the local council and in the first quarter of 2019 Dublin City Council had to spend €297,464 on collecting this illegal waste.

 Inequality: Whether you are a millionaire or a pauper, you pay the same price per kilo of waste.
 This makes waste a grossly unequal charge.
 In the past, there was an attempt to rectify these inequalities with a waiver system for the poorest of households.
 The private companies, however, have systematically removed this waiver.

 Environment: Private collection of waste means that there is little strategic direction of policy.
 As a result, Ireland is not creating a ‘circular economy’ based on recycling, re-use and longer life products.
 The primary target of government policy is the individual consumer who is made directly responsible for waste disposal.